 Company: Omninity.ai * Role: Product & Brand designer * Product: Website, platform & branding

-Omninity.ai is a fintech startup building AI-powered conversational platforms for financial services, designed to turn complex financial workflows into seamless, human-centred dialogue.
-As Senior Product & Brand Designer, I led the end-to-end design of the brand identity, website and UX for Omninity’s messaging platform.
+Omninity is a fintech startup building AI-powered agents, designed to turn business workflows into seamless, human-centred dialogue.
+As Senior Product & Brand Designer, I led end-to-end design of the brand identity, the creation of the website and UX for Omninity’s platform.

 A website and platform fit for the future of AI

-AI-first fintech brands often leaned too far into futuristic aesthetics, risking alienation of less technical stakeholders.
+AI-first fintech brands often leaned too far into complex UX and futuristic aesthetics, risking alienation of less technical stakeholders.
 Based on this, I established two foundational design imperatives: to make intelligence feel human and to make complexity feel transparent.
-The primary user segments included enterprise sales teams, support agents, and end-consumers interacting via chat/voice.

 The UX challenge was to reduce cognitive load and make the conversation flow feel intuitive, even as complex financial rules and data logic happened behind the scenes.
-I architected the experience around three key principles: modular conversational cards, progressive disclosure of data insights, and human-in-the-loop handoff transparency.
+I designed the feeling around three key principles: modular conversational UI, progressive disclosure of data insights, and human-in-the-loop handoff transparency.

-Post-launch, Omninity.ai achieved meaningful traction: the refined brand identity and website helped secure early-stage investor interest and positioned the company credibly in enterprise sales conversations.
+Post-launch, Omninity achieved meaningful traction: the unique brand identity and website helped secure early-stage client interest and positioned it credibly in enterprise sales conversations.

-Internally, the unified brand system has provided a foundation for all subsequent product modules, allowing the design team to scale consistently.
-The visual and experience design work was thus not only delivered for launch, but also built durable design assets for future growth.
+Internally, the unified brand system has provided a foundation for all subsequent product modules, allowing the team to scale consistently (building durable design assets for future growth).

 This project reinforced for me the power of aligning brand and product design in tandem.
-Key lessons include: the importance of making hidden logic visible (especially in AI systems), and designing interactions that feel familiar even when the underlying system is novel.
+Key lessons include: the importance of making hidden logic visible (especially with AI), and designing for human-like interactions even when the underlying system is novel.